jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 resume: React not only changed the way we build our interfaces but also put data in the spotlight.
 This is a short take around components internals, data and states.
 ---

-I will explore different ways React component are able to contain information and how to detect cases where it might be better to move it to a different place.

 ## Props

 By definition _props_ are initial properties that affect how a component is rendered.